christophla/AngularSkeleton.NET/README.md

 # AngularSkeleton.NET
-AngularJS, WebAPI, SignalR skeleton application
+A skeleton angular application with webapi and oauth support.